Robotawi/RoboTAI_AMD_Robotics_Hackathon_2025/README.md

 This repository contains our work for the AMD Robotics Hackathon 2025.

+## Mission 1

-- **Mission 1:** We used the unified official task to complete a block pick and place task.
+We used the unified official task to complete a block pick and place task.
+The following videos shows the robot performance during mission 1.

-- **Mission 2:** We used the **so101 follower/leader arm** teleoperation data with three-cameras to collect data for the task **“[Todo: name the task]”** training dataset.
-  - We trained a policy on this dataset using LeRobot.
-  - Then, we ran **inference** with the trained policy to **evaluate the performance** using the same hardware setup.
-  - All training metadata and hyperparameters are captured in the **wandb latest-run directory** as required.

-'

-**Mission 1 Video of Performance:**

 <div align="center">